 9. Build a Buddy System

-Mentorship is a great training practice for new hires.
-It helps new employees get up to speed quickly, but a great side effect is that it also develops leadership skills for more experienced sales team reps and demonstrates readiness for promotions and new responsibilities.
+Mentorship is a great training tool for new hires.
+It helps new employees get up to speed quickly, but a great side effect is that it develops leadership skills for more experienced sales team reps and demonstrates readiness for promotions and new responsibilities.

 Frequently Asked Questions (FAQs)